 Neuroscience students are expected to attend the weekly seminars sponsored by the Department of Neuroscience.
-Seminars are scheduled every Tuesday at 4 pm from September through the end of May and feature the work of neuroscientists at UConn Health, as well as guests from the regional and national neuroscience community.
+Seminars are scheduled weekly from September through the end of May and feature the work of neuroscientists at UConn Health, as well as guests from the regional and national neuroscience community.
 Speakers are asked to provide a key reference as background for the topic and Neuroscience Program students and postdoctoral fellows typically meet with outside speakers over lunch on the day of the seminar.